shinyay/spring-webflux-getting-started-archived/README.md

             .run(*args)
 }
 ```
+### Functional Endpoints
+WebFlux.fn are used to route and handle requests and contracts.

+HTTP request is handled with a `HandlerFunction`

 ### WebFlux Handler
 We use a **handler** to handle the request and create a response for Spring Reactive.